Migrate Exchange 2013 to Office 365

 - Step 8: Verify the mailbox of the admin account

 Ensure that the admin account assigned management roles has a valid and non-hidden mailbox on the Exchange 2013 server.
-To configure user mailbox properties for users from the Exchange Admin Center (EAC) refer to this Microsoft article
+To configure user mailbox properties for users from the Exchange Admin Center (EAC) refer to this Microsoft article.

 - Step 9: Configure Office 365 to send and receive large messages

-Follow the steps to increase the message size on Office 365 to 150MB.
+Follow the steps to increase the message size on Office 365.

 - Step 1: Decide on the Exchange to Office 365 migration approach